cmazakas/liburing/liburing-rs/docs/io_uring_submit_and_wait_timeout.md

 On success [io_uring_submit_and_wait_timeout] returns the number of submitted submission queue entries.
 On failure it returns **-errno**.
+See [io_uring_enter] for details on the possible error codes.
+In addition to those, this function can also return **-ETIME** if a completion was not received within the specified timeframe, or **-EAGAIN** if the queue was full and it couldn't queue the timeout request.
 Note that in earlier versions of the liburing library, the return value was 0 on success.
-The most common failure case is not receiving a completion within the specified timeout, **-ETIME** is returned in this case.

 # SEE ALSO

 [io_uring_queue_init_params], [io_uring_get_sqe],
 [io_uring_submit], [io_uring_submit_and_wait],
-[io_uring_wait_cqe]
+[io_uring_wait_cqe], [io_uring_enter]